ssyim/ssyim.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: research
-permalink: /projects/
+permalink: /research/
-description: A growing collection of your cool projects.
+description: scalable characterization and engineering of biological systems to solve real-world problems
 ---

 {% for project in site.projects %}